chiusday/security/vertx-reactive/Readme.md

-# vertx-reactive
+## vertx-reactive
-This project is a reactive version of the vertx project multiple-tables in this same repo.
-Not all Async Handlers are converted to reactive though.
-Most of the core abstracts and interfaces are just reused since their logic and functionality remains solid even now that I'm converting the services to be reactive.

-Also, vertx web is replaced with spring web just so this can be used as the business service for the cloud and oauth2 repository projects.
+vertx-reactive project taken from samples repository and converted to Spring OAuth2 Client to consume a protected resource

+### Conversion steps:
+1. Add spring-security-oauth2 in the pom.
+2. Annotate with @EnableOAuth2Client.
+3. Create a ProtectedResourceDetails bean that will contain the info that will be used to get itself auhtorized with the OAuth2 Authorization server.
+4. Create an OAuthRestTemplate bean using the ProtectedResourceDetails in Step #3 and a DefaultOAuthClientContext.
+5. Extend WebSecurityConfigurerAdapter to configure http security